mvance/sql-sync-pipe/README.md

 Drush command for copying and importing source database to target database.
 Transfers as a gzipped pipe via SSH.

 ```
+Example: drush pipe @siteAlias1.dev @siteAlias1.sandbox --progress --dump --temp --sanitize --confirm-sanitizations

+Arguments:
+ source                                    Name of the site-alias to use as a source.
+ destination                               Name of the site-alias to use as the destination.

 Options:
  --dump                                    Dump to a local file, this will help determine an ETA if the
                                            using the progress option.